isawesom3/a-not-so-illussion/README.md

-  now, a video of it is too big to go into the README or any of the other files, so.. try the code.
+  now, a video of it is too big to go into the README or any of the other files, so.. try the code in the .py file put it in any python turtle complier or app or website or whatever.